qbicsoftware/research-data-management/docs/measurement/measurement_edit.md

 ![measurement_deletion_confirm_dialog.png](images/measurement_deletion_confirm_dialog.png)

 Press the "Confirm" button to trigger the measurement deletion.
-If all measurements for a specific domain have been deleted, the domain specific tab will disappear as well.
+If all measurements for a specific domain have been deleted, the domain specific tab will disappear as well until new measurements are registered.
 ![measurement_deletion_all_selection_deleted.png](images/measurement_deletion_all_selection_deleted.png)

 !!! warning "Attached Raw Data"